 Here are some examples of garage door companies we’ve worked with and what we were able to achieve together.

-This Ohio-based garage door company was getting plenty of leads from their Google Ads — but their closing rate was low.
-When we looked at the account we found the problem right away.
-Their ads were showing up when people searched for competitor names, so callers were asking for a different company.
+This Ohio-based garage door company was getting consistent leads from their Google Search campaign, but something was off.
+When we audited the account, we found the problem immediately: their ads were showing up for branded competitor searches.
+So when people called, they were asking for a different company.
 Those leads were never going to close.

-We restructured their campaign so their ads only showed up for people genuinely looking for a garage door company — not a specific competitor.
-The leads that came in after that were actually interested in hiring them.
+We restructured the campaign so their ads only showed up for people genuinely searching for a garage door company — not a specific competitor.
+Lead quality went from mixed to 100% relevant.
+The conversion rate went from 20.73% to 35.42%, and their closing rate improved by approximately 30%.

 The takeaway: More leads isn’t always the answer.
 The right leads are.

-Stuck at $3,400/month in ad spend.
-Every time the owner raised the budget, cost per lead spiked and he pulled back.
-Unable to scale without an expert managing the account through Google’s learning phase.
+Every time the owner raised the budget, cost per lead spiked and he’d pull it back.
+He was trapped — unable to grow without someone managing the account through Google’s learning phase.

 The takeaway: Scaling Google Ads without expert management is expensive.
-With it, you can grow your spend significantly while keeping cost per lead under control.
+With it, you can 10x your spend while keeping cost per lead under control.

 Virginia Market